Does Kratom Interact With Prednisone?

 What Is Prednisone Used For?

-Just like most other corticosteroids, prednisone is prescribed most often to treat arthritis, joint pain, asthma, inflammation, colitis, and multiple sclerosis.
+Like most other corticosteroids, prednisone is often prescribed to treat arthritis, joint pain, asthma, inflammation, colitis, and multiple sclerosis.

 Prednisone is also prescribed to treat severe allergies, lupus, blood problems, bone marrow issues, GI complications, and kidney issues.